How I stopped living in survival mode and started creating real connection

 And the hardest part?
 Is that we believe this is “just who I am,” instead of realising it’s who we became to feel safe.

-Like many of you, I carried the belief that I was both “too much” and “not enough” at the same time.
+Like many of you, I carried the belief that I was both “too much” and “not enough.”
 Deep down, I believed that who I truly was could never be accepted or loved.
 And I believed this for so long, that I lost touch with the real me.

-In my relationships, all those old patterns came with me.
-I would blame the other person, I took things personally, I assumed the worst, and I was always waiting for the other shoe to drop.
+In my relationships, all those old patterns came with me - I would blame the other person, I blew things way out of proportion, took things personally, I assumed the worst, and I was always waiting for the other shoe to drop.
 I micromanaged, controlled and overthought everything, utterly convinced that if I just held things together enough, they wouldn’t fall apart.
 But when things did start to feel shaky, I reacted (I was blunt, quick to snap, and overall hard to be around)….
-Because that’s what survival mode taught me to do.
+Because that’s what survival-mode taught me to do.

-Every trigger became an invitation for me to meet myself more honestly.
-They were an opportunity to be the woman who was finally willing to feel what was actually there, instead of the girl who kept pretending she was “fine.”
+Since this realisation… instead of blaming everyone and everything else, my triggers stopped being enemies, and became invitations for me to meet myself more honestly.
+My (less than desirable) reactions have become opportunities to be the woman who is finally willing to feel what is actually there, instead of the girl who keeps pretending she‘s “fine.”

 The walls I built to protect myself were the same walls that were keeping true love and intimacy out.